dhershman1/vue-debounce/README.md

 ## Usage

-Usage is fairly straight forward, you'll be passing an object to the directive to use.
+Usage is fairly straight forward, attach a time:format to the directive, and set the value to the function you want to call

-This object should contain the function you want called whent he timer finishes, and how long you want it to wait before calling that function.

 Example: